 Bio

-Rabba Picker Neiss is one of the first graduates of Yeshivat Maharat, a pioneering institution training Orthodox Jewish women to be spiritual leaders and halakhic (Jewish legal) authorities.
-She also serves on the Board of Directors for HIAS and the Parliament of the World’s Religions.
-She is a David Hartman Center fellow at the Shalom Hartman Institute of North America, a CLAL Rabbis Without Borders fellow, and co-editor of InterActive Faith: The Essential Interreligious Community-Building Handbook.
-She is married to Russel Neiss, a software engineer for Sefaria, and they have three children.
+One of the first graduates of Yeshivat Maharat, Rori is a David Hartman Center Fellow at the Shalom Hartman Institute of North America, a CLAL Rabbis Without Borders Fellow, and co‑editor of InterActive Faith: The Essential Interreligious Community‑Building Handbook.
+She serves on the Boards of Directors of HIAS and the Parliament of the World’s Religions.

 Publications